Sightseeing & Accommodation north of Inverness

 Corner on the Square is a deli and eatery in Beauly.
 It specialises in Highland and Scottish products and has a great range of cheeses and cooked meats from local sources and continental suppliers.
 Phone 01463 783000.

-Opposite the Bank of Scotland, take a peek in Campbells shop which sells tweeds, sweaters and gear for the fishing/hunting brigade.
+Take a peek in Campbell's shop which sells tweeds, sweaters and gear for the fishing/hunting brigade.
+Established in 1858, they hold the Royal Warrant by appointment to H.M.
+The Queen.

 Just off the High Street, you can visit the ruins of Beauly Priory built by French monks in 1230.
-Now owned by Historic Scotland.
+Open daily.
+Free access.
+Owned by Historic Environment Scotland.
 It includes tombs of the Mackenzie family.
-See photos of the priory by Phil Wright.

 Beauly Gallery & Gifts and The Kirk Coffee Shop are both located in a converted 18th century kirk just 1 mile south of Beauly on the A831 (Glen Affric road).
 Well worth a visit!
 The shop has a large selection of Scottish arts, crafts and gifts, many of which are locally made.
 Regular exhibitions and events are held in the gallery, including demonstrations (such as painting, weaving and other crafts).
 Also available is a huge range of photographic equipment and cameras.
 The coffee shop sells home baking and snacks.
 Tel: 01463 783 508.